-If you or a loved one were hurt, call the Law Offices of Anidjar & Levine at 1-800-747-3733 for a free consultation.
-Our team can help with your case from start to finish.
+If you or a loved one suffered injuries in a car accident, the Law Offices of Anidjar & Levine can discuss your case during a free consultation.
+You worry about getting better.
+A personal injury lawyer in Fort Lauderdale can handle the rest, handling your case from start to finish.

-Our Fort Lauderdale car accident attorneys not only provide responsive legal care but also go the extra mile for every client.
-When our team takes your case, we will:
+Our lawyers provide responsive legal care and go the extra mile for every client.
+When our team takes your personal injury claim, we will:

 - Gather evidence to prove negligence and liability